bibek12345/DIPC/CloudWorkshop_DIPC_200.md

     ![](images/200/image200_37.png)

-This will show that the count in both data bases is exactly the same.
+...This will show that the count in both data bases is exactly the same.

 ### Verify GG processes (Optional)
 If you want to take a look and verify that the GG processes (extract and replicat) are running, these are the steps: